-42 (2) The absence of an agent from a place where any electoral proceedings are being conducted does not invalidate those proceedings.
-(3) Whilst present at any voting station, or venue where the proceedings provided for in Part3 or5 of Chapter 4 take place, an agent must- (a) wear the prescribed identification indicating- 5 (i) that the person is an agent; and (ii) the registered party or candidate represented by that agent; and (b) comply with any order issued by- (i) an officer; or (ii) a member of the security services acting on the instructions of an 10 CHAPTER 6 ADMINISTRATION Part 1: Voting districts Establishment of voting districts 15 60.
-(1) The Commission must- (a) establish voting districts for the whole of the territory of the Republic; (b) determine the boundaries of each voting district in accordance with the factors mentioned in section 61; and (c) keep a map of each voting district.
-20 (2) The voting districts for an election are those voting districts which on the date on which the election is called are within the area in which the election is called.
-Factors for determining voting district boundaries 61.
-The Commission must determine the boundaries of a voting district by taking into account any factor within the proposed voting district that could affect the free, fair and 25 orderly conduct of elections, including-(a) the availability of a suitable venue for a voting station; (b) the number and distribution of eligible voters; (c) the accessibility of a voting station to voters given- (i) the radius of the proposed voting district; 30 (ii) the availability of transport; (iii) telecommunications facilities; and (iv) any geographical or physical feature that may impede access to the voting station; 35 (d) municipal and provincial boundaries; and (e) tribal, traditional, historical and customary boundaries.
-Consultation with party liaison committee 62.
-Before determining the boundaries of a voting district, the Commission may consult on the proposed boundaries of that voting district with-(a) the municipal party liaison committee for the municipality within which that 40 voting district will fall; or (b) if no municipal party liaison committee has been established in a municipality, the provincial party liaison committee for the province within which that voting district will fall.
-45 Inspection and copies of maps of voting districts 63.
-(1) As soon as practicable after section 60(1) has been complied with, the chief electoral officer must give notice that copies of the map of each voting district will be available for inspection.
-(2) The notice must be-
+60. (1) The Commission must- .
+N. Str (a) establish voting districts for the whole of the territory of the Republ (b) determine the boundaries of each voting district in accordance with th e factors mentioned in section 61; and (c) keep a map of each voting district.
+(2) The voting districts for an election are those voting districts which on the which the election is called are within the area in which the election is called. ้น น่อย สมสังสุรษณ์ที่สุรษณ์ที่ พ.ศ. พระสยาการใจที่ช Factors for determining voting district boundaries • L'é serie se l'est bana de l'est se se de l'est se 61.
+The Commission must determine the boundaries of a voting district by tal cing into account any factor within the proposed voting district that could affect the free, orderly conduct of elections, including- 1.8.1 (a) the availability of a suitable venue for a voting station; · · · · · (b) the number and distribution of eligible voters; (c) the accessibility of a voting station to voters given- n ta Cara (i) the radius of the proposed voting district; ta 35 (ii) the availability of transport; 10 (iii) telecommunications facilities; and alle of metzer of (iv) any geographical or physical feature that may impede acces s to the voting station; (d) municipal and provincial boundaries; and 40 (e) tribal, traditional, historical and customary boundaries. ÷ Consultation with party liaison committee (2) Defense determining the hourdanies of a matter district the Commission

+62. Before determining the boundaries of a voting district, the Commission may consult on the proposed boundaries of that voting district with-

+- (a) the municipal party liaison committee for the municipality within which that 45 voting district will fall; or - (b) if no municipal party liaison committee has been established in a municipality, the provincial party liaison committee for the province within which that voting district will fall.